 By the beginning of the 2000s, the bridge was in a very bad shape.
-The fact that the condition of the bridge was rated as life-threatening demanded an immediate re-construction, which started in 2009.
+The fact that the condition of the bridge was rated as life threatening demanded an immediate reconstruction, which started in 2009.
 During the works the City of Budapest aimed to restore the original appearance of the bridge.
 Instead of using reinforced concrete, durable steel was used.
 New barriers and floodlights were also installed.
 The middle lanes were widened and the sidewalk was expanded by two meters.
-A bycicle lane was also added to the final design.
+A bicycle lane was also added to the final design.

 mageba delivered the following products:

 • TENSA-FINGER sliding finger joints of of type F80LL

 • TENSA-FINGER sliding finger joints of type F120LL

 • TENSA-GRIP single gap joints of type WSF80

 mageba was also tasked to install the joints.
 The two pairs of tram rails running across the bridge, and the narrow time frame that was provided for the installation made the project challenging.
 Despite of these difficulties mageba successfully implemented both, the production and the installation of the joints in due time.